arkalsekar/Learn-Javascript/README.md

      <img width=500 src="https://www.ankitweblogic.com/javascript/js_img/javascript.png"/>
 </div><br>

-A repository which is created for Javascript Enthusiasts.
+A repository that is created for Javascript enthusiasts.
 Feel free to contribute.

 ## Table of Contents